Events at the Wang Center

 East Hall

-In four hands-on workshop, Toyomi Sobue will guide participants through the fundamental principles and techniques of ikebana, or Japanese flower arrangement.
+In two hands-on workshops, Toyomi Sobue will guide participants through the fundamental principles and techniques of ikebana, or Japanese flower arrangement.
 Whether you are a beginner or an experienced practitioner, you will leave with a deeper appreciation for the elegance and simplicity of this ancient art.

 Each workshop is designed for participants of all levels.
 All materials will be provided, and participants will have the opportunity to create their own unique floral arrangements to take home.
 This event is perfect for those looking to explore new artistic expressions or to unwind in a creative and peaceful environment.
 Don’t miss this opportunity to learn from a master and bring a touch of Japanese elegance into your life!